prateek-code-22/NASA-Scrapped-data/README.md

    Using these APIs large text data which are in json format can be converted into csv files and the images can be used to create datasets for exploration. for more [Reference](https://github.com/prateek-code-22/NASA-Scrapped-data/blob/master/More_info.md)

-If you finds this repository helpful then add a :star: to it.
+If you finds this repository helpful then add :star: to it.

 Thanks :smiley: